1tontech/intellij-spring-assistant/README.md

 1. Auto completion of the configuration properties in your `yaml` files based on the spring boot's auto configuration jars are present in the classpath
 2. Auto completion of the configuration properties in your `yaml` files if you have classes annotated with `@ConfigurationProperties`, [if your build is properly configured](#setup-for-showing-configurationproperties-as-suggestions-within-current-module)
-3. Short form search & search for element deep within is also supported. i.e, `sp.d` will show you `spring.data`, `spring.datasource`, e.t.c
+3. Short form search & search for element deep within is also supported. i.e, `sp.d` will show you `spring.data`, `spring.datasource`, also, `port` would show `server.port` as a suggestion
-4. Quick documentation for known groups & properties (not all groups & properties will have documentation, this depends on whether the original author specified documentation or not)
+4. Quick documentation for groups & properties (not all groups & properties will have documentation, depends on whether the original author specified documentation or not for any given element)

 ## Future plans